ALL Metrics

 Validity and reliability

-The instrument was subjected to validation through expert judgment, involving professionals with experience in social research and political analysis, who assessed the relevance, clarity, and coherence of the items in relation to the theoretical dimensions of political disaffection.
-Based on their observations, wording adjustments and improvements in conceptual precision were made prior to its final application.
+The instrument underwent a process of expert validation, involving professionals with experience in social research, quantitative methodology and political analysis.
+The experts assessed the clarity, relevance and consistency of the items in relation to the theoretical dimensions outlined.
+Based on their observations, adjustments were made to the wording and conceptual precision prior to the final application.

 Data analysis